England’s North East : 21st Century

 Mick McCarthy who had secured Sunderland AFC’s promotion to the Premier League in 2005 is sacked after a run of poor results.
 Sunderland stalwart, Kevin Ball takes charge for 10 games as caretaker.

 Sunderland Football Club are relegated from the Premier League back into ‘The Championship’ after a single season.

-Middlesbrough Football Club are defeated by Spanish club Sevilla in the UEFA Cup final held at the Philips Stadion in Eindhoven in the Netherlands.
+Middlesbrough Football Club under the management of Steve McClaren, are defeated by Spanish club Sevilla in the UEFA Cup final held at the Philips Stadion in Eindhoven in the Netherlands.
 It is the first appearance in a European cup final for both clubs.

 27 Jan, 2007 – MIMA

 The Middlesbrough Institute of Modern Art (MIMA) opens in Central Square near Middlesbrough Town Hall.
 It is situated near Claes Oldenburg and Coosje van Bruggen’s Bottle of Notes sculpture which dates from 1993.
 The new gallery includes the Middlesbrough Collection featuring works from earlier galleries in the town.

 2007 – Sunderland promoted